kite-sdk/kite-docs/using-kite-properties.md

 ### kite.write.cache-size

 `kite.write.cache-size` controls the number of files kept open by an HDFS or Hive dataset writer.
+The default cache size is 10.

 Writers open one file per partition to which they write records.
 When the writer receives a record that goes in a new partition (one for which there isn't an open file) it creates a new file in that partition.
 If the number of open files exceeds the cache size, Kite closes the file that was used least recently.